 Nutrition

 Editor’s Note: The post was originally published on May 27, 2016.
-It’s been republished with more information and new step-by-step and final images on August 31, 2023.
+It was updated with more information and new step-by-step and final images on August 31, 2023, and republished with more information on March 12, 2025.

 I turned this one into onigirazu too!